 Challenge Examination: A challenge examination may be requested from an instructor to test out of a particular course.
-If the instructor agrees, the student completes the form requesting the exam and obtains necessary signatures for approval.
+If the instructor agrees, the student completes the "Non-Traditional Credit Application" form on the intranet (https://alumnibrescia.sharepoint.com/sites/Intranet) requesting the exam and obtains necessary signatures for approval.
 The student must be in good standing, financially and academically, in order to request a challenge exam.